CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```PERMEABLE``` Permeable for gases.
 - ```MOUNTABLE``` Suitable for guns with the "MOUNTED_GUN" flag.
 - ```UNSTABLE``` Walking here cause the bouldering effect on the character.
+- ```HARVESTED``` Marks the harvested version of a terrain type (e.g. harvesting an apple tree turns it into a harvested tree, which later becomes an apple tree again).

 ### Examine actions